 - Pour the rest of the water (or simply top it up).

-- Wait from five to six minutes for all the coffee to drip down into your cup.
+- Wait from five minutes for all the coffee to drip down into your cup.

 - Enjoy however you like!

 One important thing to keep in mind when brewing coffee in a phin filter is that the grind size matters immensely if you want to achieve solid results.